mentorpaired/core/README.md

 ### Collaboration
 You need to have PostgresQL installed and set up on your machine.

-Fork the repository and please read the [contributing guide](/CONTRIBUTING.md).
+Clone the repository and please read the [contributing guide](/CONTRIBUTING.md).

 ### License
 This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for more details.